rectorphp/getrector-com/resources/blog/posts/2023/2023-08-21-rector-018-how-we-made-tests-seven-times-faster.md

 <img src="https://user-images.githubusercontent.com/924196/261989353-72ff0dfe-e881-4174-9bf0-d38d72e619e8.png" class="img-thumbnail">

-<em>This is Rector 0.17, it takes **73 seconds** and **8.17 GB or memory**.</em>
+<em>Tests in Rector 0.17 take **73 seconds** and **8.17 GB of memory**.</em>

 <br>

 The idea came from a lucky experiment.
-A few weeks ago, I flipped [ECS from Symfony to Laravel container](https://tomasvotruba.com/blog/experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs) because it's much easier to use when it comes to CLI apps - that we downgrade to PHP 7.2 and prefix every single class.
+A few weeks ago, I flipped [ECS from Symfony to Laravel container](https://tomasvotruba.com/blog/experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs) because it's much easier to use when it comes to CLI apps - we downgrade whole /vendor to PHP 7.2 and prefix every single class.

-What surprised me was this affected test speed as well.
-[Tests went down from 0,75 s to 0,17 s](https://twitter.com/VotrubaT/status/1683576139049058304) - **that's 77 % faster**.
-These numbers are too small to take seriously, but it gave us a hint - maybe we could achieve a similar speed-up in Rector.
+Surprisingly, the container switch affected test speed as well.
+Tests went [from 0,75 s down to 0,17 s](https://twitter.com/VotrubaT/status/1683576139049058304) - that's 77 % faster.
+These numbers are too small to take seriously, but it gave us a hint - maybe we **could achieve a similar speed-up in Rector**.

-Even going down from 80 seconds to 21 would make contributing Rector more joyful.
+Even going down from 80 seconds to 30 would make contributing Rector more joyful.

 <br>

-The speed up was **combination of 3 changes**.
+The speed 7x speed up is **combination of 3 changes**.

 <br>